 - Completed Mentorship Application

-- Complete Teacher Mentorsihp-Application Fee payment to reserve your space; monthly and quarterly payment plans available.
+- Pay $100 Teacher Mentorship-Application Fee payment to reserve your space

 I have just completed the 100 hour Yoga Therapy for Cancer Mentorship (Yoga Alliance approved) with Cheryl.
 Even though I live in the Bay Area and Cheryl lives in North Carolina, we were able to communicate weekly via phone and email.
 Cheryl guided me towards designing effective sequences for individuals who are, like me, going through cancer treatment.
 I felt free to talk to her about personal concerns and limitations, and together, we established a fantastic relationship through the yoga journey.
 Cheryl listens well and guides effectively.
 But most importantly, she allows you the time and space to discover and explore your yogic path so that you can teach and practice with authenticity.
 I highly recommend working with this fantastic yogi! -Natalie B.